Constraining a de Broglie--Bohm quantum bounce cosmology with Planck data: Background Cosmological Model

-In the new variables $(T,P_T)$, the equations of motion become involved for a nonzero potential.
-As in~\cite{Vicente:2023hba}, we from now on assume that the dominant energy density at the bounce is the kinetic energy and, hence, the system behaves as a stiff matter dominated fluid\footnote{We note that by setting initial conditions far back in the contracting phase, the dominant energy density at the bounce is the kinetic density, as shown, for example in Refs.~\cite{Barboza:2020jux,Barboza:2022hng,Levy:2024naz}.}.
-Hence, from now on, when studying the dynamics close to the bounce, we will neglect the potential term in Eq.~(\ref{HT}).
-In this case, the equation of motion in the new time variable $T$ becomes
+As in~\cite{Vicente:2023hba}, we assume the bounce is kinetic-energy dominated\footnote{We note that by setting initial conditions far back in the contracting phase, the dominant energy density at the bounce is the kinetic density, as shown, for example in Refs.~\cite{Barboza:2020jux,Barboza:2022hng,Levy:2024naz}.}; hence, near the bounce we can neglect $V$, obtaining

-where the prime in this section denotes a derivative with respect to $T$. {}From Eq.~\eqref{HT}, setting the super-Hamiltonian constraint $\mathcal{H}_T$ to zero and from Eq.~\eqref{aT}, the {}Friedmann equation expressed in terms of variables $(T,P_T)$ becomes